souluran/datalearn101/DE-101/Module2/README.md

 - All objects are very editable and customized (including Header Name).
 - There are two modes to add and place elements in the dashboard grid: tiled (visuals snap to a grid layout), free-form (visuals can be placed anywhere).

-My example of dashboard designed in QuickSight.
+My example of dashboard designed in QuickSight using [dashboard_query](https://github.com/souluran/datalearn101/blob/master/DE-101/Module2/dashboard_query.sql).

 <img src="https://github.com/souluran/datalearn101/blob/master/DE-101/Module2/image/quicksight/quicksight-dashboard.PNG" width=80% height=80%>